-๐ต๐ฑ Poland visa for EU citizen citizens
+๐ต๐ฑ Poland visa for EU citizens

 EU citizen citizens have freedom of movement in Poland.
 No visa, no day limit under the standard tourist rule.